Zephyrquill/GuvercinApp-1.0/README.md

-# GüvercinApp
+# GuvercinApp

-GüvercinApp is an application that provides users with version control, weather information and current data.
+GuvercinApp is an application that provides users with version control, weather information and current data.
 The project is developed using Flask (server side) and Tkinter (client side).The name GüvercinApp (Pigepn+App in English) simply describes the entire purpose of the project.
 Since it was given by a friend who supported the project, it is not possible to change it.

 ## Features